ahmedadeltito/Twitter_Client/README.md

 ##2. **Login Screen :**

-User can press on Login in button to Log in this application via your Twitter Account.
-If Twitter Application exists in your mobile phone, so it will be redirected to the TwitterApplication to get Authontecation Permission otherwise A Webpage will be opened.
+User can press on Login in button to Log in the application via your Twitter Account.
+If Twitter Application exists in your mobile phone, so it will be redirected to the Twitter Application to get Authontecation Permission otherwise A Webpage will be opened.

 ##3. **Followers Screen :**

 Followers will be appeared that are realted to the logged user.
-Pull to Refresh and Infinite Scrolling are applied
+Pull to Refresh and Infinite Scrolling are applied.

 ##4. **Follower Details Screen :**